ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 }
 ```

 This data requires a far more complex schema than previous examples.
-We outline the process of defining this schema below, introducing complex types such as Tuples and Arrays.
+We outline the process of defining this schema below, introducing complex types such as `Tuple` and `Array`.

 This dataset is stored in a public S3 bucket at `s3://datasets-documentation/arxiv/arxiv.json.gz`.

 You can see that the dataset above contains nested JSON objects.
 While users should draft and version their schemas, inference allows types to be inferred from the data.
 This allows the schema DDL to be auto-generated, avoiding the need to build it manually and accelerating the development process.

 :::note Auto format detection
-As well as detecting the schema, schema will automatically infer the format of the data from the file extension and contents.
-The above file is detected as being ndjson automatically as a result.
+As well as detecting the schema, JSON schema inference will automatically infer the format of the data from the file extension and contents.
+The above file is detected as being NDJSON automatically as a result.
 :::

-Using the s3 function with the `DESCRIBE` command shows the types that will be inferred.
+Using the [s3 function](/en/sql-reference/table-functions/s3) with the `DESCRIBE` command shows the types that will be inferred.

 ```sql